 Born in San Francisco, California, Sessions’ interest in science and horticulture developed at a young age.
-She spent several months traveling in the Sandwich Islands (now Hawaii) after graduating high school.
-In 1881, she became the first woman to graduate with a B.S. from the University of California, Berkeley, where she studied chemistry.
+She spent several months traveling in the Sandwich Islands (now Hawaii) after graduating from high school.
+In 1881 she became the first woman to graduate with a B.S. from the University of California, Berkeley, where she studied chemistry.

-Sessions published articles in magazines, newspapers and journals, including California Garden.
+Sessions published articles in magazines, newspapers, and journals, including California Garden.
 She also taught extensively throughout her career and was a founding member of the San Diego Floral Association.
 She was responsible for the introduction of a large variety of plants to Southern California and the popularization of the Queen Palm as a street tree.
-She was the first woman awarded the American Genetic Association’s Frank M. Meyer Medal.
+Sessions was the first woman awarded the American Genetic Association’s Frank M. Meyer Medal.